cessda/cessda.guidelines.public/technical-infrastructure/template-jenkinsfile-for-jdk11-maven-projects.md

 }
 ```

 Steps to compile and test the application.
-This is performed in Docker container that has JDK 11 installed.
+This is performed in a Docker container that has JDK 11 installed.
-The `reuseNode` option tells Jenkins not to provision a new workspace of the build.
+The `reuseNode` option tells Jenkins not to provision a new workspace for the build.
 If `reuseNode` is not set, or is set to `false`, then the results of the build will not be available to future stages.

 ```groovy